Dance with the Devil (Immortal Technique song): Composition

-Interpretation
+Interpretation and true story claims

-Immortal Technique has addressed the meaning behind the song as well as questions concerning the truth of the story on many occasions.
-In a 2004 interview with BrownPride.com, he said:

-With "Dance with the Devil" it was a true story that I made myself more of a part of when I wrote the song, it became an urban legend and what's sick is that people thought it was about rape and it was really about how we are killing ourselves and destroying the most valuable resource that the Latino/Black community has, our women."
+Immortal Technique has addressed the meaning behind the song and questions concerning the truth of the story on many occasions.
+In a 2004 interview with Brown Pride, he said, "It was a true story that I made myself more of a part of when I wrote the song.
+It became an urban legend and what's sick is that people thought it was about rape and it was really about how we are killing ourselves and destroying the most valuable resource that the Latino/Black community has: our women."

-In a 2012 interview on the YouTube channel Montreality, Technique stated in regard to the song, "The only thing I changed about that story was me being on the roof", and that he actually never raped a woman nor was complicit in the act.
-In a 2022 podcast interview with Bootleg Kev, Technique again maintained his innocence and said he can take people to the building where the incident happened in Harlem.
+In a 2012 interview with Montreality, Immortal Technique said that "the only thing [he] changed about that story was [him] being on the roof" and that he never actually raped a woman nor was complicit in the act.
+In a 2022 interview with Bootleg Kev, he again maintained his innocence and the veracity of the story, stating that he can even take people to the building in Harlem where the incident happened.

-Technique has also claimed that such crimes similar to those depicted in the song's narrative happen every day in every country and city.
+Immortal Technique has often claimed that crimes similar to those depicted in the song happen every day in every country and city.

 Reception

-Complex placed the song at number 10 on their list of "The 25 Most Violent Rap Songs of All Time".
-The third verse of the song was ranked number four on Highsnobiety's list of "The 25 Scariest Rap Verses".

-In a 2020 interview with HipHopDX, Immortal Technique said that "Dance with the Devil" has globally become one of his most well-known songs.
+Complex placed the song at No. 10 on their list of "The 25 Most Violent Rap Songs of All Time".
+The third verse of the song was ranked at No. 4 on Highsnobiety's list of "The 25 Scariest Rap Verses".
+In a 2020 interview with HipHopDX, Immortal Technique discussed the impact that "Dance with the Devil" had on his career, being one of his most famous songs.